We're reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 Antonio Forde

-As I look at the features of my microwave, I was wondering how microwaves are able to set time for cooking, how they are capable of doing advanced tasks, and if they are actually considered to be computers.
+As I look at the features of my microwave, I began to wonder how microwaves are able to set cooking times, perform advanced tasks, and whether they are considered computers.

 Here’s if a Microwave Is a Computer:

 A microwave is not a computer.
-Most microwaves contain a small (by today’s standards) microprocessor chip that provides the “brainpower” necessary for a user to configure the appliance to do different tasks.
-A modern computer’s heart (or “brain”) is a microprocessor, but the microwave itself is not one.
+While most microwaves contain a small microprocessor chip that provides the “brainpower” necessary for performing tasks, this does not make it a computer.
+A modern computer’s heart (or “brain”) is its microprocessor, but the microwave itself isn’t one.

-A microwave oven is not a computer in and of itself, though it does have a computer built-in to help it with its microwaving operation.
-This term refers to an embedded computer, and the functionality is hard-coded to keep the cost of construction low.
+A microwave oven is not a computer in and of itself, though it does have an embedded computer to assist with its operation.
+This term refers to an embedded system, which is built to perform specific functions in order to keep production costs low.

 What Is Considered a Computer?

 A computer is a machine that uses electronics to input, process, store, and output data.
-Data is information such as numbers, words, and lists.
-The inputting of data means to read information from a keyboard, a storage device like a hard drive, or a sensor.
+This data could include numbers, words, and lists.
+The process of inputting data means reading information from a keyboard, storage device, or sensor.

-The computer processes or changes the data by following the instructions in software programs.
-A computer program is a list of instructions the computer has to perform.
+The computer processes this data by following the instructions in software programs.
+Programs are essentially lists of instructions the computer needs to follow.

-Programs usually perform mathematical calculations, modify data, or move it around.
-The data is then saved in a storage device or sent to another computer.
+Programs can perform mathematical calculations, modify data, or move it around.
+The processed data is either saved in storage or sent to another computer.

-Computers connect to form a network such as the internet, allowing the computers to communicate.
+Computers connect to form networks, such as the internet, allowing them to communicate.

-A computer also is an electronic device used to manipulate data or information.
+In simple terms, a computer is any electronic device that manipulates data.
 It can store, retrieve, and process information.

 Do Microwaves Have a Computer in Them?